mrismanaziz/Reforestation/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+##  I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.